Frequently Asked Questions

 HOW WILL INPUT THAT IS RECEIVED BE ADDRESSED?

-This study was designed to incorporate public comments throughout the process through exercises on the website and at the public meeting and through written comments.
+This study was designed to incorporate public comments throughout the process through exercises on the website and at the public meetings and through written comments.

 Exercises will be completed at the first two public meetings to gather input on issues, opportunities, and alternatives.

-o An issues map at the first public meeting will allow the public to identify specific issues.
-The most significant issues identified through the technical analysis and the public meeting will be addressed through the alternatives development process.
+o An issues map at the first public meeting allowed the public to identify specific issues.
+The most significant issues identified through the technical analysis and the public meeting has been addressed through the alternatives development process.

 o Keypad polling at the second meeting will allow the public to select and rank their preferred alternatives.
 These alternatives will be prioritized based on the technical analysis and public input received.